latysheff/node-sctp/README.md

 This makes sctp module multi-platform as Node.js itself.

 ### Usage
-Application should globally provide raw-socket module as a transport.
+Sctp will try to dynamically require raw-socket module.

-`sctp.raw(require('raw-socket'))`
+Raw socket mode does not prevent sctp to be used in with UDP/DTLS (see below), but allows to remove direct dependency on binary module.

-This doesn't prevent sctp to be used in mixed mode with UDP/DTLS (see below), but allows to remove direct dependency on binary module.
+You may have to install raw-socket module manually.

 ### Prerequisites for building [raw-socket] module
 Windows: